-This is what I love about Broardway Plaza, Birmingham.
 For over a year, they have removed all parking barriers and tickets.
 You pay by entering your registration number as you leave and it knows how long you have been in the car park.
-However, they do not advertise the accessibility on their website, so many people with disabilities are likely to try and find alternative parking.
+However, they do not advertise the accessibility on their website, so many people with disabilities are likely to try and find alternative parking first.

-It has been conditioned into us as we are used to being hit with a barrier.
+It has been conditioned into us to find alternatives.
+We are used to being hit with a barrier.
 I am always surprised when I go somewhere new if there isn’t a parking barrier to the car park.

 I don’t mind paying to use a car park if I can access it without any hassle.
 But spending 5 minutes of my time to get a ticket most people can get within 3 seconds is frustrating and something I shouldn’t have to expect with the amount they charge per hour.

 I would happily support the Broadway Plaza car park because I know I can use it

 But I don’t see why I ought to pay for the Bullring or other places when I cannot access them easily.
 And they also cannot prevent the Disabled Bays from being abused!
 More on that soon.